EAAMO/conference2024/content/cfp/submission-instructions/index.md

 ## Language
 We will only accept submissions in the English language.
 The conference is committed to building multilingual communities, and aims to allow submissions in other languages at future events.

+## Financial support
-Financial support: we aim to increase accessibility by offering financial assistance to attend the conference.
-The application for this program will be available soon at conference.eaamo.org.
+We aim to increase accessibility by offering financial assistance to attend the conference.
+The application for this program will be available soon.